WSWUP/gridwxcomp/docs/source/tutorial.rst

 .. tip::
-    The “date” column in the provided weather data will be parsed by :mod:`Pandas` and should be in a format that is able to automatically converted to a :obj:`Pandas.datetime` object.
-For example, “YYYY/MM/DD” or “YYYY-MM-DD HH:MM:SS”
+    The “date” column in the provided weather data will be parsed by :mod:`pandas` and should be in a format that is able to automatically converted to a :obj:`datetime.datetime` object using the :func:`pandas.to_datetime` function.
+For example, “YYYY/MM/DD” or “YYYY-MM-DD HH:MM:SS”.

 The weather station’s metadata file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~